wireframe/wireframe.github.com/_posts/2014-05-22-day-one-rails-continuous-integration.md

 ## Go!

-With this basic framework in place, you can **start shipping good code with confidence** on Day One of your next Rails application.
-If you have a continuous integration process that works for you, I'd love to hear about it!
+With this basic framework in place, you can **start shipping good code with confidence** on Day One of your next Rails application!

+If you have an interesting continuous integration process that works for you, I'd love to hear about it!